LauraMutheu/Predictive-Bank-Marketing-Campaign-Analysis/README.md

 # Predictive-Bank-Marketing-Campaign-Analysis
-In this project, the goal is to use predictive modelling to find the best strategies to improve for the subsequent marketing campaign for a certain bank.
+In this project, the goal is to use predictive modelling to find the best strategies aimed to improve subsequent marketing campaigns for a certain bank.